sayakpaul/Analysis-of-college-database-of-2017-passouts/README.md

 This repo contains my analysis of a dataset containing information about the students of an engineering college.

-The dataset is consisted of the following columns:
+The dataset consists of the following columns:
  * 'SL.NO.',
  * 'STUDENT'S COLLEGE ID',
  * 'DEPARTMENT (ABBR.)',